Fisher Family History, Other Connections?

 Martin and Elizabeth are buried at the Ashland Cemtery.
 Martin is recorded to have died on January 7, 1892, at the age of 76.
 His widow died eight years later in September 1900.

-George FISHER (1811-)
+George Fisher (1811-)

 X1.
 George Fisher is a possible relative of the David Fisher family and probably related to Elias and John Fisher.
 He was born about December 17, 1811, in Washington County, Pennsylvania.
 He served in the Black Hawk War (1831-1832) and about 1835 married Mary Jane Cloke, allegedly in Indiana or perhaps Illinois.
 They had at least seven daughters and one son: